trevyd23/drag-and-drop/README.md

   const handleFileUpload = (event: ChangeEvent<HTMLInputElement>) => {

-    //Consider using a CDN service to for persisting of files logic from your application here
+    //Consider using a CDN service for the persisting of files logic here

     if (event.currentTarget.files && event.currentTarget.files[0]) {
         setImageSource(URL.createObjectURL(event.currentTarget.files[0]))